 - Attach a back panel.

 - A shed gives you extra storage or a new workspace.
 Customize it for your specific needs.
 Building the shed is more affordable than hiring an expert.
-The project shares the same tools and material with a bookcase except for step ladders, concrete pavers, concrete mix, and windows.
+The project shares the same tools and materials as a bookcase except for step ladders, concrete pavers, concrete mixes, and windows.
 Below is a guide that helps prepare and build the shed.

-- Prepare a shed by choosing the size and style of your shed as well as the type of roof.
+- Prepare a shed by choosing the size and style of your shed and the type of roof.
 Choose the position of your door and size.
 It has to accommodate all the equipment to be stored in the shed.
 Plan and draw your shed and figure out the location.
 Get a permit.

 - Build a foundation and pay attention to your climate.
-Concrete and wood are two options for your wood, depending on the climate.
+Concrete and wood are two options for your wood, depending on the environment.

 - Complete the floor frame with joists and sheathing.
 Nail the joists in place and square the floor as you measure from corner to corner